adv0r/mtgox-api-v2-java/README.md

-#What is  mtgox-api2-java
+#Bitcoin trading using Mt.Gox API v2
 It is a simple java client that uses the new Mt.Gox API (V2).
 The API are not well documented and this libraries are still unstable.
 I must say thank you to nitrous which is putting effort in documenting the v2 [here](https://bitbucket.org/nitrous/mtgox-api/overview).

 Disclaimer:  **This codebase is under development.
 Use it at your own risk**

 #Clone it

-Clone it with git (`git clone https://github.com/adv0r/mtgox-api-v2-java.git`) or [download the zipped archive](https://github.com/adv0r/botcoin/archive/master.zip)
+Clone it with git (`git clone https://github.com/adv0r/mtgox-api-v2-java.git`) or [download the zipped archive](https://github.com/adv0r/mtgox-api-v2-java/archive/master.zip)

 #Setup
 First setup the java [trustStore]() adding mtgox certificates.
 Basically you neet to tell to the JVM to trust mtgox's public certificate.
 I generated an encrypted keystore under res/ssl/mtgox.jks.